rbontekoe/BAWJ/docs/src/chapter4.md

 # 4. Create and Test API.jl

-In this chapter, you define the functions that one can use to write a software program.
+In this chapter, you define the functions that one can use to write a software program using our module `Accounts`.

-In this case, it is the function `create` that we use to create:
+In this case, it is the function `create` that one use to create:
 - an address.
 - a person.

 Julia's functions are dispatch-able.
-Julia looks for the right method based on the number of arguments and their data-type.
+Julia looks for the right method based on the number of arguments and their data-types.

 ### Contents